aeleneh/Blog-Preview/README-template.md

 ### What I learned

-I learned that less is more, by mantaining good practice of naming my classes well and using the right css rule.
-The most challam=nging thing was using the right unit to measure dimensions
+I learned that box shadow and border color can't exactly coexist in css.
+And i learned using responsive unit such as rem for measuring dimensions.

 ### Continued development